punuvinu2000/own_mose2.0/README.md

 * Ensure your webcam is properly positioned.
 * You can adjust the click sensitivity in the code by changing the distance threshold (currently `20` pixels).

-## 🙋‍♂️ Author

-This project was created by \punuvinu2000  – feel free to connect or contribute!